ahmetb/gke-letsencrypt/50-get-a-certificate.md

     kubectl apply -f certificate.yaml

-Go get a cup of coffee.
+Go get a cup of coffee. :coffee:

-Now, while you're waiting, what's happening behind the scenes:
+Now, while you're waiting, let is cert-manager doing behind the scenes:

 0. cert-manager updates your Ingress to handle `GET /.well-known/acme-challenge/*` requests with a temporary Service it created in your cluster.
 This will be used to prove that you own the domain name.
 0. You can run `kubectl get ingress -o=yaml helloweb` to see how it is modified.